frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 But the space stared back at him.

 That was the cruelty of absence.
-How it left certain corners more full than any presence ever could.
+How it left certain corners more full than any presence could.
 The floorboards beneath were paler, the grain untouched, unmarred.
 The quiet witness to years of weight now removed.

-There were grooves too, faint scars where Roah wood had kissed the floor overlong.
+There were grooves too, faint scars where roah wood had kissed the floor overlong.
 They’d fade in time.
 Just like everything else.

 He sneezed again.
 The air caught.
 His back popped twice.

 Stupid.

 He remembered how he’d hurt it earlier in the predawn hours, foolish and fevered from insomnia.
-Too proud for patience, too tired for care.
+Too proud for help, too tired for care.
 He’d dropped his walking stick under the chest and levered it an inch at a time, breath hitching all the while.
 Then, after he’d braced the trapdoor open, he nudged the chest until it dropped.
 Just like that.
 A clean, heavy fall into the cellar yawning beneath.

 The sound should’ve thundered, but it didn’t.
 The Waystone swallowed it whole.
 It ate noise the way stone eats heat.
 What should have been a crash became something worse.
 A silence too deep to fill.